Nanny Question: What do I do – I didn’t get a W-2?

 Nanny has received NO tax forms from employer:

-The nanny is still responsible for reporting her nanny wages and filing an income tax return.
+The nanny is still responsible for reporting her nanny wages and filing an income tax return even if she did not receive a form W-2.
 This is accomplished by completing Form 4852 Substitute Form W-2.

 Nannies who use the Form 4852 will need to provide the family’s name (both John and Mary Smith), their address and phone number (phone is not requested but very helpful).
 If the nanny has received a Form W-2 from this family in the past, the nanny should report the EIN from the prior form.
 If not, enter Unavailable or Unknown.